-The following table provides examples of some of the scenarios which practitioners may face when auditing SMSFs, the type of threats to independence the scenarios present and appropriate safeguards which may address those threats.153
+The following table provides examples of some of the scenarios which practitioners may face when auditing SMSFs, the type of threats to independence the scenarios present and appropriate safeguards which may address those threats.
+157

-Тур e of t hreat Scenario Self interest Self-review Advocacy Familiarity Intimidation Appropriate safeguards A sole practitioner prepares a SMSF's accounts and performs the financial and compliance audits. x x No safeguards are available which would enable the practitioner to perform both the accounting and audit work, as this involves the auditor reviewing their own work.
+Тур e of t hreat Scenario Self interest Self-review Advocacy Familiarity Intimidation Appropriate safeguards A sole practitioner prepares a SMSF's accounts and performs the financial audit and compliance engagementaudits.
+X X No safeguards are available which would enable the practitioner to perform both the accounting and audit work, as this involves the auditor reviewing their own work.
 The auditor withdraws from either the accounting or audit engagement.
 The resultant loss of work by withdrawing may be overcome by entering a reciprocal arrangement with an independent practitioner or firm for referral of SMSF audit engagements.

-153 These examples are based on principles stated in APES 110 Code of Ethics for Professional Accountants.
+These examples are based on principles stated in APES 110 Code of Ethics for Professional Accountants.

-Тур e of t hreat Scenario Self-review Advocacy Familiarity Intimidation Appropriate safeguards 2.
-A sole practitioner signs the auditor's report for a SMSF and uses staff to perform the financial and compliance audit work and to prepare the SMSF's accounts.
-X X х No safeguards are available which would enable the practitioner to sign the auditor's report as well as supervising the accounting work, as the practitioner is ultimately responsible for the accounting work and this amounts to reviewing their own work.
+Тур e of t hreat į Scenario Self interest Self-review Advocacy Familiarity Intimidation Appropriate safeguards A sole practitioner signs the auditor's report for a SMSF and uses staff to perform the financial audit and compliance auditengagement work and to prepare the SMSF's accounts.
+A sole practitioner provides financial X X X x No safeguards are available which would enable the practitioner to sign the auditor's report as well as supervising the accounting work, as the practitioner is ultimately responsible for the accounting work and this amounts to reviewing their own work.
 The auditor withdraws from either the accounting or audit engagement.
-3. A sole practitioner provides financial advice and audits the SMSF.
-X X X No safeguards are available which would enable the practitioner to perform both the financial advisory and audit work, as this involves the auditor in assessing the compliance implications of their own advice.
+No safeguards are available which would enable the advice and audits the SMSF.
+A A practitioner to perform both the financial advisory and audit work, as this involves the auditor in assessing the compliance implications of their own advice.
 The auditor withdraws from either the financial advisory or the audit engagement.
 The resultant loss of work by withdrawing may be overcome by entering a reciprocal arrangement with an independent practitioner or firm for referral of SMSF audit engagements.
-A two partner practice in which one partner prepares the SMSF's accounts and the other partner conducts the audit.
-Common staff work on both Х Х Х Threats may be overcome by safeguards including removal of staff who prepare the accounts from the audit team, implementing policies and procedures prohibiting those in the firm who provide accounting
+4. A two partner practice in which one partner prepares the SMSF's accounts and the other partner conducts the audit.
+Common staff work on both engagements.
+X X X Threats may be overcome by safeguards including removal of staff who prepare the accounts from the audit team, implementing policies and procedures prohibiting those in the firm who provide accounting services from making decisions on behalf of the SMSF, requiring source data and underlying assumptions to be generated by